nicklloyd/hashdog/README.md

 -days 3650
 ```

-Afterwards, import cert.pem to your local keychain and enure it's 'Trust Settings' are set to "Always Trust".
+Afterwards, import cert.pem to your local keychain and ensure it's 'Trust Settings' are set to "Always Trust".

 Close out keychain, restart browser, profit.